finmath/finmath-lib/src/site/markdown/codingconventions.md

 ### Naming of Interfaces

 Interfaces should come with names describing the core concept (like `BrownianMotion`  or `RandomVariable` or `Curve`).
-Implementation pick up the name of the main interface followed by a specification of an implementation aspect (like `RandomVariableFromDoubleArray`).
+Implementations pick up the name of the main interface followed by a specification of an implementation aspect (like `RandomVariableFromDoubleArray`).

 ### Naming of Collections

-Collections are names as the plural of their items.
+Collections are named as the plural of their items.
 Example:

 ```
 	Period period = periods.get(periodIndex);